Marine combat veteran kills 12 in rampage at California bar

 "All I wanted to do was get as many people out of there as possible," he told KABC-TV.
 "I know where I'm going if I die, so I was not worried."

-A video posted on Instagram after the shooting by one of the patrons showed an empty dance floor with sound of windows breaking in the background.
-As a silhouetted figure entered a doorway, the camera turned erratically and 10 gunshots rang out.
+A video posted on Instagram after the shooting by one of the patrons shows an empty dance floor with the sound of windows shattering in the background.
+As a silhouetted figure comes through a doorway, the camera turns erratically and 10 gunshots ring out.

 "I looked him in his eyes while he killed my friends," Dallas Knapp wrote on his post.
 "I hope he rots in hell for eternity."